 The work of both the PAC and PAEC are facilitated by the assistance of personnel from the Offices of the Comptroller of Accounts as well as the Auditor General whose audited reports of Government Ministries and Departments and public sector enterprises form the basis of the scrutiny exercised by these Committees.

 In keeping with its 1995 manifesto promise to appoint Select Committees to monitor the operations and functioning of all Ministries of Government, the Constitution (Amendment) Bill, 1998 was introduced into the House of Representatives by the Government and subsequently passed by Parliament.
 This Bill amended the Constitution of the Republic of Trinidad and Tobago by adding thereto a new section to enable the House of Representatives or the Senate to appoint Select Committees or Joint select Committees to investigate and report to Parliament on the powers and methods of functioning of, and criteria adopted by:

-It is hoped that the passage of this Bill will give effect to the principles of accountability, transparency, openness and access to information held by public bodies generally.
+It is hoped that the establishment of these oversight Committees will give effect to the principles of accountability, transparency, openness and access to information held by public bodies generally.